okta/okta.github.io/_source/_posts/2018-01-23-replace-local-storage-with-okta-profile-attributes.md

 * [Add Role-Based Access Control to Your App with Spring Security and Thymeleaf](/blog/2017/10/13/okta-groups-spring-security)

 If you love Java too, [follow @oktadev](https://twitter.com/oktadev) on Twitter and let us know if you have any issues with this tutorial.
 You can also post your questions to the [Okta Developer Forums](https://devforum.okta.com/) or simply leave a comment on this post.

+**Changelog:**

+* Apr 10, 2018: Updated dependencies in the example app to use Okta Spring Boot Starter and Java SDK version 0.4.0.
+See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-ionic-crypto-pwa/pull/2).
+Changes to this article can be viewed in [okta/okta.github.io#1941](https://github.com/okta/okta.github.io/pull/1941).